Grok Imagine 1.5 on PixVerse: Image-to-Video Guide

 Polished sound, dialogue, or lip syncUse PixVerse audio, lip sync, or dedicated audio workflows where available.

 This distinction matters for search intent and for user experience.
-Grok on PixVerse is strongest as a fast generation route for Text-to-Video, Image-to-Video, Reference, and Extend.
-PixVerse members can still access other creation features on the platform, but they should not all be described as Grok-specific modes.
+Grok Imagine 1.5 on PixVerse is strongest as a fast route for Image-to-Video with native audio.
+PixVerse members can still access other creation features on the platform, but they should not all be described as Grok Imagine 1.5 modes.

 Quick Answers to Broader Grok Questions